An unique ecosystem to be preserved

 Seen from the sky, the salt marshes of Guérande are a mosaic of colors that evolves with the seasons.
-This remarkable landscape has been shaped by human hands for centuries.
-The artisanal production respects the ecological and biological richness of this unique natural site.
+This remarkable landscape is an unique ecosytem. and has been shaped by human hands for centuries.
+The artisanal production respects the ecological and biological richness of this natural unique ecosystem site.

 Like any ecosystem, salt marshes represent a fragile wilderness that is essential to preserve for a long time the species used to live discreetly in these places.

 As an unique ecosystem, special environment leads to special life, as the different salinity levels found in the salt works during the year and tides promote an exceptional biodiversity.
 This starts with more or less salt-tolerant bacteria, which feed small crustaceans, and create the wealth of the “traicts” (straits) (lien vers lexique) when the water is discharged out to sea; in turn, these are eaten by fish and shellfish, who are themselves prey for birds.